-In order to enter the courtyard with the most sacred tomb, the visitor has to pass through the courtyards with the graves and the gates north of the mosque, and those of the northwestern and western side.
+To enter the courtyard with the most sacred tomb, the visitor has to pass through the courtyards with the graves and the gates north of the mosque, and those of the northwestern and western side.
 On the front part of the first courtyard north are two water tanks which flank the small path to the gate.
-The two water tanks near one another are in the north and in the south.
-They are without water and are no longer used.
-The two water tanks are oblong in shape and measure each 8 x 3.50 m.
+The two water tanks near one another are in the north and the south.
+They are without water and no longer used.
+The two water tanks are oblong and measure each $8 \times 3.50 \text{ m}$ .
 In each of the corners inside are parts which are protruding and have steps leading into the water.
-The courtyard with the water tanks is lower than the one we are entering now and is separated by a circular wall which has a split gate.
+The courtyard with the water tanks is lower than the one we are entering now and separated by a circular wall which has a split gate.

-The spit gate northwest of the mosque: The gate is about 0.50 m from the two water tanks above.
-The gate is on the map marked with split Gate G. The split gate is on both sides connected with the circular wall of the courtyard which is full of graves.
+THE SPLIT GATE northwest of the mosque: The gate is about 0.50 m from the two water tanks above.
+The gate is on the map marked with split Gate 6.
+The split gate is connected on both sides with the circular wall of the courtyard which is full of graves.
 The distance from the centre of the gate to the end of the circular wall on the right side (south) and left (north) is 11.25 m.
-The width of the path through the gate is 1.80 m and is made out of nine steps.
-The height of the gate is 3.85 m from the real base onto the top without counting the height of the stairwings.
-The stairwing is on the front (east) side of the gate.
-The stairwing is 1.60 m high.
+The width of the path through the gate is 1.80 m and made out of nine steps.
+The height of the gate is 3.85 m from the real base onto the top without counting the height of the stair wings.
+The stair wing is on the front (east) side of the gate.
+The stair wing is 1.60 m high.

 Broadly, the Gate G is not much different from split Gate D, except a few details.
-On both stairwings G, there is decoration of crossed lines which are put in a square niche with a frame.
-One decorative panel of the foot of the gate has no teeth like one finds them on the split Gate D, but crossed lines are like multiplication marks, giving protruding and sharp ends.
+On both stair wings G, there is a decoration of crossed lines which put in a square niche with a frame.
+One decorative panel of the foot of the gate has no teeth as one finds them on the split Gate D, but crossed lines are like multiplication marks, giving protruding and sharp ends.
 The decoration on the lower part of the gate consists of holes, again differentiating from that on the Gate D which has a pointed arch in the upper part.
-There are five holes in the lower part of both stairwings.
-The stairwings on the foot are no longer connected by wide frames like those of Gate D, but stand straight on the ground.
-There are no differences in measurement, frames, and construction of the split Gate D.
+There are five holes in the lower part of both stair wings.
+The stair wings on foot are no longer connected by wide frames like those of Gate D but stand straight on the ground.
+There are no differences in measurement, frames and construction of the split Gate D.

-We have mentioned that the split gate on the left and right is connected with the circular wall of the courtyard.
+WE HAVE mentioned that the split gate on the left and right connects with the circular wall of the courtyard.
 The circular wall is 2.15 m high.
 The top consists of small straight frames which run around rather wide frames.
 They are followed by small frames which are continued downwards till the lower part.
 Afterwards, follows another large frame and a small frame which are the upper part of the wide panel, decorated with a lined lozenge.
-On the lower part of the wall are panels which are going outwards and followed by other ones which go straight into the earth.
+On the lower part of the wall are panels which are going outwards, followed by other ones which go straight into the earth.